GDimitroff/fullstackopen/README.md

   JavaScript. (not completed yet)
 - CI/CD - Continuous Integration (CI) and Continuous Delivery (CD)
-- Docker Containers, an open platform for developing, shipping, and running applications by virtualizing the operating system of the computer on which it is installed and running. (not completed yet)
+- Docker Containers, an open platform for developing, shipping, and running applications by virtualizing the operating system of the computer on which it is installed and running.
 - Relational databases. (not completed yet)

 ## Parts